Conte-Ecology/basinCharacteristics/nlcdLandCover/README.md

 ## Notes

-- Typically, the "catchmentsFilePath" variable specifies a shapefile of hydrologic catchments defining the range over which the "Zonal Statistics" tool will be applied.
+- Typically, the `catchmentsFilePath` variable specifies a shapefile of hydrologic catchments defining the range over which the "Zonal Statistics" tool will be applied.
 It is possible to enter another polygon shapefile, such as state or town boundaries, as this variable.
 The primary purpose of this file is to trim the original raster, which represents the continental US, to a manageable size.

-## Possible Future Work
+## Next Steps
 - Classification definitions can be changed by editing the "reclassTable" CSV file.